-Entry Age (level percentage of pay) Level percentage of payroll, closed 0.0 years (based on contribution rate calculated in 12/31/2021 valuation) 5-year smoothed market 2.50% Varies by age and service.
+Actuarial Cost Method Entry Age (level percentage of pay) Amortization Method Level percentage of payroll, closed Remaining Amortization Period 0.0 years (based on contribution rate calculated in 12/31/2022 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.50% Salary Increases Varies by age and service.
 4.7% average over career including inflation.
-7.50%, net of administrative and investment expenses, including inflation.
-Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Investment Rate of Return 7.50%, net of administrative and investment expenses, including inflation.
+Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
-135% of the Pub-2010 General Retirees Table for males and 120% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
-2015: New inflation, mortality and other assumptions were reflected.2017: New mortality assumptions were reflected.2019: New inflation, mortality and other assumptions were reflected.
-2015: No changes in plan provisions were reflected in the Schedule.
+Mortality 135% of the Pub-2010 General Retirees Table for males and 120% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
+Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected.2017: New mortality assumptions were reflected.2019: New inflation, mortality and other assumptions were reflected.2022: New investment return and inflation assumptions were reflected.
+Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015: No changes in plan provisions were reflected in the Schedule.
 2016: No changes in plan provisions were reflected in the Schedule.
-2017: New Annuity Purchase Rates were reflected for benefits earned after 2017.
-2018: No changes in plan provisions were reflected in the Schedule.
+2017: New Annuity Purchase Rates were reflected for benefits earned after 201 2018: No changes in plan provisions were reflected in the Schedule.
 2019: Employer contributions reflect that the member contribution rate was increased to 7% and the current service matching rate was decreased to 200% 2020: No changes in plan provisions were reflected in the Schedule.
 2021: No changes in plan provisions were reflected in the Schedule.
+2022: No changes in plan provisions were reflected in the Schedule. • • • • • • • • • • • • •